 The manuka our family uses and reserves for more serious conditions (like recovering from a tonsillectomy or acute infections like H pylori) uses a cute play on the UMF label by dubbing their honey UFF 1000- Ultimate FREZZOR Factor.

-The reason Frezzor boasts UFF 1000 is because they not only have developed a very potent honey with antibacterial properties, they have added a few additional ingredients to increase its efficacy, including herbal extracts and minerals for better absorption.
+Frezzor boasts UFF 1000 because they not only have developed a very potent honey with antibacterial properties, they have added a few additional ingredients to increase efficacy, including herbal extracts and minerals for better absorption.

 It’s also important to look for a manuka honey that is third party tested for glyphosate and other pesticide/GMO residues, which Frezzor is.
 You can buy Frezzor Pure New Zealand Manuka Honey here.
 Keep in mind that a small jar lasts a very, very long time, as it’s to be used as a potent medicine rather than food.

 Black seed oil can be beneficial for a variety of illnesses.
 It’s made from the seeds of the black cumin plant (Nigella sativa).
 It is especially beneficial for treating H pylori because it’s been shown to be effective against drug-resistant bacteria.

 In addition, black seed oil may be beneficial for liver health, treatment of cancer, and even diabetes.

 There are lots of options out there, but look for a pure black seed oil.
 Choosing a pure liquid makes it easier to take larger daily amounts vs trying to take a tsp worth of capsules.
 You can get a good, affordable one here.